Search Railroad Sites For:

 A shape turn as we exited the tunnel.

-Down below was Pounch Creek.
+Down below was Paunch Creek.

 Our train next passed through a few rock cuts.

-Pounch Creek below our train tracks.
+Paunch Creek below our train tracks.

-We next reached the Barthell coal Company recreated town site.
+We next reached the Barthell Coal Company recreated town site.

-A small steam locomotive on display.
+Here a steam locomotive on display.

 Barthell Company Store Number 2.

-Curve at MP 4.
+Curve at Milepost 4.

-Entering the Big South Fork National Recreation Area.
+Our train then entered the Big South Fork National Recreation Area.

-Crossing Pounch Creek now headed towards Blue Heron.
+The train crossed Paunch Creek now headed towards Blue Heron.

 The large coal tripple that has a walkway across the valley above it was my goal while I was in Blue Heron.
-I started up a pave trail that lead me to several excellent exhibits.
+I started up a paved trail that lead me to several excellent exhibits.

-A mine fan blade.
+There is a mine fan blade.

 Looking down into the coal tripple.